jb-santos/svyEffects/README.md

     -   `svrepmisc::svymultinom`
     -   `nnet::multinom`

+Also included in the package are:

-A snippet of the 2019 Canadian Election Study online panel sample is included with the package for testing and demonstration purposes.
+-   A snippet of the 2019 Canadian Election Study online panel sample for testing and demonstration purposes.
+This can be loaded with the command `data(ces19w)`.
+-   A `plot()` method that creates a `ggplot` object of predicted probabilities or differences in predicted probabilities.
+This plot can be modified by adding further `ggplot` commands, which is shown below.
+-   A function `mnlSig` that displays a concise summary of multinomial logit coefficients with statistical significance stars.
+(This has been adapted for use on `svymultinom` objects Dave Armstrong’s original function from `DAMisc` for `multinom` objects.)

 # Development history and differences from other packages